ai-cfia/dev-rel-docs/adr/001-ailab-using-adr.md

 Pros:

-- Quick and simple to update
+- Quick and simple to update.
-- No additional tools required
+- No additional tools required.

 Cons:

-- Lacks version control, leading to potential confusion
+- Lacks version control, leading to potential confusion.
-- Prone to becoming outdated
+- Prone to becoming outdated.
-- Inadequate for tracking decision history
+- Inadequate for tracking decision history.

 #### Request for Comments (RFC)

 Pros:

-- Facilitates team-wide discussions for decision-making
+- Facilitates team-wide discussions for decision-making.
-- Formalizes the decision-making process
+- Formalizes the decision-making process.

 Cons:

-- Consumes significant time for discussion and approval
+- Consumes significant time for discussion and approval.
-- Formal process may deter contributions from less experienced team members
+- Formal process may deter contributions from less experienced team members.

 #### Confluence

 Pros:

-- Supports rich text and multimedia for comprehensive documentation
+- Supports rich text and multimedia for comprehensive documentation.
-- Integrates well with other tools like Jira
+- Integrates well with other tools like Jira.

 Cons:

-- Additional cost for licenses
+- Additional cost for licenses.
-- Complexity can lead to disorganization
+- Complexity can lead to disorganization.

 #### Decision Log

 Pros:

-- Simple, low-tech solution
+- Simple, low-tech solution.
-- Easy to maintain and update
+- Easy to maintain and update.
-- Can be integrated into existing project management tools
+- Can be integrated into existing project management tools.

 Cons:

-- May lack detailed context and rationale behind decisions
+- May lack detailed context and rationale behind decisions.
-- Not inherently version-controlled
+- Not inherently version-controlled.
-- Could become disorganized if not maintained properly
+- Could become disorganized if not maintained properly.

 #### Architecture Decision Records (ADRs)

 Pros:

-- Provides a version-controlled history of decisions, aligning well with the team's need for traceability
+- Provides a version-controlled history of decisions, aligning well with the team's need for traceability.
-- Facilitates quick onboarding by offering a single source of truth for architectural decisions
+- Facilitates quick onboarding by offering a single source of truth for architectural decisions.
-- Promotes consistency across projects by documenting decisions and their rationales
+- Promotes consistency across projects by documenting decisions and their rationales.

 Cons: